maq765/maq765/README.md

 - **Frameworks & Tools:** Spring Boot, Django, Flask, React
 - **Passionate about:** Exploring new technologies, continuous learning, and problem-solving

+## 🎓 Education

+- **Sree Dattha Group of Institutions**
+  Bachelor of Technology (BTech) in Computer Science and Information Technology (CSIT)
+  _2021 - 2025_

+- **Sri Chaitanya College of Education**
+  M.P.C.
+  _July 2019 - May 2021_

+- **B.R.J.C.
+Parsi High School, Parklane, Secunderabad**
+  SSC
+  _2009 - 2019_

+## 🌱 My Hobbies

+In my free time, I dive into the realms of front-end and back-end development.
+It’s not just a profession but a hobby I deeply enjoy.
+From experimenting with new frameworks to designing interactive web pages, I find joy in every aspect of coding.

 ## 💼 Achievements

 ### Topperworld:-